-The Zoning Board of Appeals may authorize staff apartments, either in a single structure or in multiple structures on a property, by special permit in any zoning district, notwithstanding provisions in any other Article of this Bylaw, provided that the following standards and criteria are met:
+The Zoning Board of Appeals may authorize staff housing for not more than eight (8) dwelling units, either in a single structure or in multiple structures, on a property, by special permit in any zoning district, notwithstanding provisions in any other Article of this Bylaw, provided that the following standards and criteria are met:

-a.
-Exterior Design: Staff apartments may be located in any district provided that they be in keeping with the surrounding structures in form and architecture while retaining a single family home appearance.
-The facility must conform to setbacks, height restrictions, minimum lot sizes and other restrictions which apply within the zoning district in which it lies.
+Exterior Design: Staff housing may be located in any district provided that it is in keeping with the surrounding structures in form and architecture while retaining a single family home appearance.
+For new construction, conversion of existing structures to staff housing or any physical alteration of the footprint or the square footage of Livable Floor Space in connection with the use of an existing structure as staff housing, the building must conform to setbacks, height restrictions, minimum lot sizes and other restrictions which apply within the zoning district in which it lies.
 The architectural style shall be in harmony with the prevailing character and scale of buildings in the neighboring area through the use of appropriate building materials, screening, breaks in roof, wall lines, landscaping and other architectural techniques which shall be site specific.
 Variation in detail, form and design shall be used to provide visual interest and avoid monotony from one district to another.
 Proposed buildings shall relate harmoniously to each other with adequate light, air circulation, and separation between buildings.
-Buildings shall be designed so as to have the appearance of single family homes and if multiple buildings are to be utilized they shall be clustered so as to minimize visual impact and maximize the preservation of open space.
+Buildings shall be designed so as to have the appearance of single family